 If you have had a traumatic event in your life that lingers long after it has happened, the role of a psychologist or counsellor is to listen to and believe what you have to say.
 To build a trusting reliable relationship with you.

-I need to provide you with ways of managing how your brain and body reacts to all this.
+Their role is to provide you with ways of managing how your brain and body reacts to all this.

 After all, we can’t go back and change the things that have happened, but we can change how we manage triggers and symptoms, how we relate to certain people, and what decisions to make right now to protect us and help us in the future.

 We can name it as trauma when the memory, the smell, the sound, the feel, the taste, the sights and sensations linger long after the event.
 What is traumatic for one may not be traumatic for another.
 There is no judgement here.
 What can bring back the memory is a trigger, and triggers are very real and not to be diminished as to their impact.
 This impact can cause us to suffer long after the event, and sometimes even increase in intensity.
-My job in counselling is to validate every memory and sensation that you experience – that is our starting point.”
+Our job as counsellors is to validate every memory and sensation that you experience – that is our starting point.”

 What Trauma Counselling Involves

 As counsellors, our role is to be interested and engaged in your story.
 But more importantly, we are engaged and interested in you as a person.
 We areinterested in where you are coming from, how you are feeling and thinking at this point in time, and where you want to be by the end of counselling.
 Some of the stories and journeys can be harrowing, but we do it together.

 All of the information we need to survive arrives to us through our 5 senses.
 It makes sense that any new learning to help us regulate how we think and feel, will also arrive through our 5 senses.